-I started this project in 2018 after getting hit by a car from behind in 2017.
+I started this project after getting hit by a car from behind in November, 2017.
 This was a very lightly traveled, but high speed limit (55mph) county road.
 I have ridden the road many times and know that I usually will only get passed by a handful of cars for the entire stretch of road (nearly 10 miles long).
 So this got me thinking how "busy" roads aren't necessarily more dangerous than nearly traffic-free roads.
 I wanted to start collecting data to support this hypothesis.
 Plus, I was just interested in knowing exactly how many cars had passed me on that road before I got hit.
-I also wanted to know the historical average of how many cars pass me on that road.
-Thus, the idea for this project was hatched.
+I also wanted to know the historical average of how many cars pass me on that road - hence, the origin of this project.

 What you need to participate

-In order to upload rides to this site, at a minimum you need the ConnectIQ app I wrote (see setup instructions below), a Garmin Varia Radar (either model works great), and a newer Garmin Edge device (1030, 820, or 520plus).
-The reason why you need a newer Garmin Edge is only the latest edge devices have v3.0+ of the ConnectIQ SDK, which is the version of the SDK that my app needs in order to extract the radar data.
-Even though you can install IQ apps on older Garmins, the version of the SDK embedded in the Garmin won't allow an IQ app to read the radar data.
+In order to upload rides to this site, at a minimum you need the ConnectIQ app I wrote (see setup instructions below), a Garmin Varia Radar (either model works great), and a newer Garmin Watch or Edge device (1030, 820, or 520plus).
+The reason why you need a newer Garmin device is only the latest edge devices have v3.0+ of the ConnectIQ SDK, which is the version of the SDK that my app needs in order to extract the radar data.
+Even though you can install IQ apps on older Garmins and the Varia itself works on older Garmins, the version of the SDK embedded in those older Garmins won't allow an IQ app to read the radar data.
 If they ever update the older devices with a new firmware update that can run ConnectIQ v3 apps, then it should work on those Garmins as well.

-- Once you have done that, all your .FIT files will have the radar data which you can upload to mybiketraffic.com (this website)
+- Once you have done all that INCLUDING THE PREVIOUS STEP WHICH SOME PEOPLE FORGET TO DO, all your .FIT files will have the radar data which you can upload to mybiketraffic.com (this website)

 More about getting hit by a car